-Oxaliplatin, in combination with 5-fluorouracil (5FU) or capecitabine-based chemotherapy, is proven to help improve the treatment of patients with bowel cancer in a number of different situations.
-However, the benefit is relatively modest, compared with 5FU or capecitabine- based chemotherapy used alone.
+Oxaliplatin, in combination with fluorouracil or capecitabine-based chemotherapy, is used to treat patients with cancers such as stomach, oesophagus, pancreas or biliary tract in a number of different situations.
 Please do not worry if you are advised to stop oxaliplatin if you develop signs and symptoms of peripheral neuropathy.
-It is much safer to stop sooner rather than later, and you can still continue to receive and benefit from 5FU or capecitabine-based chemotherapy.
+It is much safer to stop sooner rather than later, and you can still continue to receive and benefit from your fluorouracil or capecitabine-based chemotherapy.